 Loading...

-The neck supports your 12-pound head all day long, yet most people neglect it until pain strikes.
 In Santa Cruz, our active lifestyle creates unique demands: surfers endure wipeouts at Steamer Lane, desk workers hunch over laptops, cyclists hold extended positions on West Cliff Drive, and as we age, maintaining neck strength becomes critical for independence and quality of life.

 Primary neck flexor and rotator.
 Runs from behind the ear to the collarbone.
 Essential for head turning and chin tucking.